 HOW TO BAKE CAKE IN A PRESSURE COOKER

 1. Decide on a good, uncomplicated recipe for your pressure cooker cake.
-I will share the recipe of the cake in the picture above very soon but I would guess that pretty much all cake recipes will work well in a pressure cooker too.
+I started with a simple eggless sponge cake with tutti frutti made in pressure cooker (pictured above) but I would guess that pretty much all cake recipes will work well in a pressure cooker too.
 Prepare the batter and set aside.

 4. My pressure cooker came with this stand that goes at the bottom of the cooker pan.
-It distributes heat more evenly and is especially useful when baking in the pressure cooker.
-If you don’t have, try to find a substitute.
+It distributes heat more evenly and is especially useful when baking cake in a pressure cooker.
+If you don’t have this same thing, try to find a substitute.
 Maybe a small, thick steel plate would do the job as well.

 It’s better not to have the cake pan touch the bottom of the pressure cooker directly since that may cause the bottom of the cake to cook more rapidly.
 Another option is to place the pressure cooker on a flat griddle or tawa and cook the cake.
 It’s just an insulation between the flame and the bottom of the cooker to protect the cake.